RaviPrakash2004/5C-Network/README.md

 3. Class Imbalance: There are significantly more non-metastasis regions compared to metastasis regions.
    - Solution: Loss functions such as focal loss were used to handle class imbalance by emphasizing harder-to-classify regions.

-## Contributing
-Contributions are welcome!
-Feel free to submit a pull request or open an issue.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This template provides a comprehensive guide to your project, including descriptions of the models, setup instructions, challenges, and solutions.
-You can adapt it to suit your specific project and data.